Resource Sharing

 There is one case that is not addressed above: when a workload fails, finishes, or generally no longer exists.
 In this case, the slot that the workload claimed needs to be released.

 Unfortunately, the kubelet's Device-Plugin framework does not make finding this simple.
-There is no deallocate or "pod failed" notification and there is no simple way to connect a slot with a workload.
-However, the kubelet does let Akri Agent pass some annotations that will be attached to the workload's container.
+There is no deallocate or "pod failed" notification.
+However, the kubelet does let Akri Agent access a list of workloads currently using slots (and the slots they are using), this is used to clear the Instance.deviceUsage

 Last updated